nastaran-motiee/computer-communication-networks/README.md

 #### The server:

-1. Define an organized and planned protocol (TCP protocol) for the P2P network.
+1. Defines an organized and planned protocol (TCP protocol) for the P2P network.
-2. Implement a P2P network between the servers.
+2. Implements a P2P network between the servers.
 3. The server will receive the port index (0-4) from the user's input, then it starts waiting for connections on this port.
 4. There is a predefined array of addresses in the code that the server tries to connect to them.
 (Notice that all the